nginxinc/nginx-basics-workshops/README.md

-# NGINX SE Challenge
+# NGINX-Basics

 Implement NGINX Plus as an HTTP and HTTPS (SSL terminating) load balancer for two or more HTTP services

-See the SE Challenge Minimum and extra credit requirements below

-You are tasked to build from the demo environment and share the completed solution as a **Private repository** on [GitHub](https://www.github.com) or [Gitlab](https://www.gitlab.com).

-Be prepared to present your demo environment and articulate the value of NGINX Plus

 ### Goals

- * Give us an understanding of how you operate as a Solution Engineer
+ * Provide a variety of NGINX Plus demonstrations
+ * Provide examples of NGINX configurations best practices
  * Give you a feel for what it is like to work with NGINX Plus

 ## The Demo environement